 Habit #6: They stay even-keeled and realistic.

 Travel can brutal at times.
 You will have delays, you’ll be tired, you’ll get stuck in a middle seat sometimes.
 Sometimes there’s nothing you can do.
-There are things beyond your control.
+There are things beyond your control (it’s just part of the darkside of regular business travel).
 So just roll w/ it.
 I’ve been stuck in a middle seat for 6 hours on the way back from JFK.
 It’s terrible, for sure.
 But it doesn’t last forever.
 I’ve also done that same flight in first class.

 You win some, you lose some.